Pirates vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and Pittsburgh Pirates will meet on Tuesday at PNC Park, at 7:05 PM ET, with Ronald Acuna Jr. and Bryan Reynolds -- two hot hitters -- expected to deliver at the plate.
+Ronald Acuna Jr. and the Atlanta Braves will play Bryan Reynolds and the Pittsburgh Pirates on Wednesday at PNC Park, at 7:05 PM ET.

-The Braves have been listed as -160 moneyline favorites in this matchup against the Pirates (+135).
-The total is 10 runs for this contest (with -105 odds to hit the over and -115 odds to go under).
+The Braves are listed as -300 moneyline favorites in this matchup with the Pirates (+240).
+Atlanta is favored on the run line (-2.5 with -120 odds).
+A 9.5-run over/under is set in this contest.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.